 What is a cheese blintz?

-A cheese blintz is similar to a thin pancake that has a crispy exterior and sweet interior.
+A cheese blintz is similar to a thin pancake with a crispy exterior and sweet interior.
 Once you fill and fold the blintz, you fry it in light oil to add slight crispiness to the blintz.
 The blintz is filled with sweetened cheese and can be sweet or savory.

 What is the difference between a blintz and a crepe?

-This is another question that is common.
+This is another common question.
 The main difference between a blintz and a crepe is that a blintz is more like a thin pancake.
 A crepe is light and even more delicate.
-A blintz is filled with a blend of sweet cheese such as mascarpone, ricotta, or cottage cheese while crepes are filled with different ingredients like bananas, Nutella, or strawberries.
+A blintz is filled with a blend of sweet cheese such as mascarpone, ricotta, or cottage cheese, while crepes are filled with different ingredients like bananas, Nutella, or strawberries.

 Another difference is that a blintz is fried in a pan, so it has a crispy outer layer.
 Both crepes and blintz can be filled with sweet or savory foods.